On February 14th we celebrate Valentine’s Day – also here in Japan!

 Well, to be honest I think it’s the chocolate industry that came up with the idea to get a lot of money ..

 If you work in a big company with a lot of male co-workers, you’ll have to spend a fortune!
 I saw Japanese office ladies complaining about it a lot!

 Luckily I work for a small company with more female than male co-workers.

-Tip: To your higher-ups or your boss you should give a bigger / more expensive box of chocolate!!
+Advice: To your higher-ups or your boss you should give a bigger / more expensive box of chocolate.

 True fact: Morozoff Ltd. introduced the holiday for the first time in 1936, when it ran an advertisement aimed at foreigners.
 Later in 1953 it began promoting the giving of heart-shaped chocolates.
 Then, other Japanese confectionery companies followed suit thereafter.